-A provision for onerous contracts is recognised when the expected benefits to be derived from a contract are less than the unavoidable cost of meeting its obligations under the contract.
-The provision is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
+Due to the adoption of AASB 16 as at 1 January 2019, onerous lease provisions were derecognised and recorded as an adjustment to the lease right of use asset balances.
+Adoption of AASB 16 does not require retrospective adjustments.
+As at 31 December 2018 a provision for onerous contracts was recognised when the expected benefits to be derived from a contract were less than the unavoidable cost of meeting its obligations under the contract.
+The provision was measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.